poptins/craftcms-poptin-app/README.md

 2. Then tell Composer to load the plugin:

-        composer require /poptin
+        composer require poptin/poptin

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for poptin.

-## poptin Overview
+## Poptin Overview

--Insert text here-

-## Configuring poptin

--Insert text here-

-## Using poptin

--Insert text here-

-## poptin Roadmap

-Some things to do, and ideas for potential features:

-* Release it

-Brought to you by [Poptin](poptin.com)
+Create beautiful popups and inline form for your website with a drag and drop editor.
+Including exit intent trigger, smart targeting options, integrations and more.